Wireshark Is An Amazing (and “Leading”) Networking Monitoring Tool

 The series of data that Wireshark inspects are called ‘Frames’ which includes ‘Packets’.
 Wireshark has the ability to capture all of those packets that are sent and received over your network and it can decode them for analysis.
 When you do anything over the Internet, such as browse websites, use VoIP, IRC etc., the data is always converted into packets when it passes through your network interface or your LAN card.
 Wireshark will hunt for those packets in your TCP/ IP layer during the transmission and it will keep, and present this data, on its’ very own GUI.

-It is important to note that whilst this is an excellent tool for a network administrator that needs to check that their customers sensitive data is being transmitted securely – it can also be used be used by hackers on unsecured networks – such as airport WiFi.
-Moral of the story at this point is to stay clear of clear text http protocols: that is the best advice we can give.
+It is important to note that whilst this is an excellent tool for a network administrator that needs to check that their customer’s sensitive data is being transmitted securely – it can also be used be used by hackers on unsecured networks – such as airport WiFi.
+The moral of the story at this point is to stay clear of clear text http protocols: that is the best advice we can give.
 To remedy this we would encourage you to use a Firefox addon called https everywhere or use an SSH or VPN tunnel.

 Step 1: Start Wireshark!